Crane House and Historic YWCA

-The Israel Crane House is a federal-style home located at 110 Orange Road in Montclair, Essex County, New Jersey.
+The Crane House and Historic YWCA is a federal-style home located at 110 Orange Road in Montclair, Essex County, New Jersey.
 The house has had a rich history and was added to the National Register of Historic Places on March 14, 1973, for its significance in architecture, conservation, and industry.

 History

 The Crane House was built by Israel Crane in 1796 on Old Road (now Glen Ridge Avenue) in Cranetown, which is now the southern part of the Township of Montclair.
 The house stayed in the Crane family until 1920, when it was purchased by the YWCA.
 The YWCA used the house for offices, dormitories and as a social center for African American women and girls for 45 years.
 In 1965, the house faced the prospect of demolition.
 Local residents committed to its preservation organized and the house was moved from Old Road to 110 Orange Road, its current address.

 The Crane House and Historic YWCA is one of the few remaining federal mansions in northern New Jersey.
 It currently operates as the Crane House and Historic YWCA, which is open to the public for tours.
 The Crane House and Historic YWCA neighbors two other buildings with historic significance: the Clark House, which houses the Albert Payson Terhune library, and the Nathaniel Crane House, which houses a General Store collection, schoolroom, and gift shop.
-These buildings are also owned by the Montclair Historical Society.
+These buildings are also owned by the Montclair History Center.